knpuniversity/blog/what-the-rest.rst

 tell us what possible HTTP *requests* we can take next.

 So if this information isn't found in the hyperlinks, where does it live?
-Where can an API client find these details and how did she know to look there?
+Where can an API client find these details and how does she know to look there?
 This is at the heart of the trouble I have in understanding RESTful APIs.

 .. note::